-Whether you’re a seasoned marathon runner or preparing for your first 5km, massage is used by many people to support their running needs.
-Find out how it can help you recover faster and prevent injuries, whatever your level.
+Whether you’re a seasoned marathon runner or preparing for your first 5km, massage can help you recover faster and prevent injuries, whatever your level!

 The Basics – what you need to know

 If you’re new to running or have increased the intensity to compete in your first marathon you’ll need to approach it differently to someone who has completed multiple marathons.
 Most new runners are returning to endurance sport after a number of years of relative inactivity.
 If that is you, you may need help in re-awakening dormant muscles, stretching out movement restrictions and boosting tone to muscles experiencing a heavier workload.
 Sports massage can support your body in adapting to these unfamiliar body movements by reclaiming range of motion, clearing up niggles and releasing the knots to allow optimum stretch.
 This enables your body to gradually change and set a solid foundation for you to enjoy pain free running for many years to come.